fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

   }

   /**
-   * Called when a data is available to send to the south service *
+   * Called when a data is available to send in the south service *
-   * @param points        The points in the reading we must create */ void MyPluginClass::ingest(Reading& reading)
+   * @param reading        The reading we have ingested into the plugin */ void MyPluginClass::ingest(Reading& reading)
   {